-- Prior first line systemic therapy is required unless the patient declines standard
+Prior first line systemic therapy is required unless the patient declines standard treatment.

-- This is a phase I/II clinical trial that will test the safety and efficacy of E7 TCR
+This is a phase I/II multicenter clinical trial that will test the safety and efficacy of E7

-of cyclophosphamide and fludarabine followed by a single infusion of E7 TCR cells.
-Cell
+fludarabine followed by a single infusion of E7 TCR cells and high-dose aldesleukin.

 Trial Phase Phase I/II